daviddenovannn/daviddenovannn/README.md

 # Hi there, I'm David Donovan M S 👋

 ## Summary:
 Hi, my name is David Donovan M S, currently I am a student majoring in Informatics at Gunadarma University.
 I have a strong passion and am very enthusiastic to learn to make applications and websites.
-I'm currently developing my skills as a UI/UX designer.
+I'm currently developing my skills as a Web Developer.
 I am very adaptable, able to work well together, communicative, and have a desire to learn and grow.

 ## About me:
 - 🔭 I'm currently an Informatics Engineering student